UNINETTSigma2/documentation/training/events/2023-10-hpc-on-boarding.md

 The course is free of charge and is organised by the NRIS.
 **REGISTER [HERE](https://skjemaker.app.uib.no/view.php?id=15415042)**.

-Please note that we will the hands-on exercises on one of the NRIS cluster.
+Please note that we will do the hands-on exercises on one of the NRIS cluster.
 Those who have accounts on national hpc kindly fill in your username in the registration form.
 Those who do not have an account on one of the HPC machines yet need to apply for an account at the earliest.
 See below how to set up an account if you don't have it already.